Saluki Stadium

 Saluki Stadium is a stadium on the campus of Southern Illinois University in Carbondale, Illinois.
 It is primarily utilized by the Southern Illinois Salukis football team.

 History

-Construction on Saluki Stadium was completed in August 2010.
-The horseshoe-shaped stadium seats 15,000 spectators and hosts the school's American football program, replacing McAndrew Stadium.

-McAndrew Stadium was built in 1938 and stood as the main track and football stadium for 73 years.
-It was replaced by Saluki Stadium in 2010.
-McAndrew Stadium's demolition began and was completed in February 2011.
+Saluki Stadium was constructed to replace McAndrew Stadium which was built in 1938 and stood as the main track and football stadium for 73 years.
+The new stadium was completed in August 2010 and followed shortly thereafter by McAndrew Stadium's demolition in February 2011.

 Saluki Stadium is part of the $83 million Saluki Way Project, which includes a major renovation to the 46-year-old SIU Arena and a new athletic support facility (that features new football offices and football locker rooms).
 The first event held at the stadium was an open house on August 24, 2010.
 Southern Illinois christened its new stadium on September 2, 2010, with a game against Quincy.